d2l-ai/d2l-en/chapter_recurrent-neural-networks/lstm.md

 cell.
 We refer to this as the *input* gate.
 Lastly, we need a mechanism to reset the contents of the cell, governed by a *forget* gate.
 The motivation for such a design is the same as before, namely to be able to decide when to remember and when to ignore inputs into the latent state via a dedicated mechanism.
-Let's see how this works in practice.
+Let us see how this works in practice.

 ## Gated Memory Cells